wkubinski/wkubinski.github.io/README.md

 ---

 ## Selected Projects
-- *Machine Learning for PWR Core Optimization*, BEYOND POB II (IDUB programme, grant no. 1820/370/Z01/2022) Principal Investigator (2022–2023)
+- *Application of Machine Learning Method for the Optimization of a PWR reactor core campaign*, BEYOND POB II (IDUB programme, grant no. 1820/370/Z01/2022)
+  Principal Investigator (2022–2023)

 - CHANCE (*Characterisation of Conditioned Nuclear Waste for its Safe Disposal in Europe*, Horizon 2020, grant no. 755371)